DigitalOcean Monitoring is provided at no additional cost.

 The DigitalOcean metrics agent is an open-source Go utility that forwards basic metrics about your Droplet to the DigitalOcean metrics backend.

-Without the metrics agent, Droplet graphs only display information about public and private bandwidth usage, CPU usage, and disk I/O. With the metrics agent, you gain access to DigitalOcean Monitoring features, such as:
+Without the metrics agent, Droplet graphs only display information about public and private bandwidth usage, CPU usage, and disk I/O. With the metrics agent, you gain access to additional metrics, including load average (1-, 5-, and 15-minute), memory usage, and disk usage.

 The metrics agent service runs as an unprivileged user with access to only three directories: